 What is Hospitality Marketing?

-Hospitality marketing is centred on thinking about the business in terms of customer needs and their satisfaction.
+Hospitality marketing is centred on thinking about the business in terms of customer needs and satisfaction.
 Hospitality marketing takes a look at how different sectors of the hospitality industry (e.g. accommodations, food and drink, tourism and travel) develop marketing strategies to promote their products or services, resulting in an increase in revenue.

 Why is Hospitality Marketing Important?